project-n-samples/projectn-bolt-java-gcf-sample/README.md

 ### Usage

-* The sample Java Cloud Function can be tested from the Google Cloud Console by specifying a triggering event in JSON format.
+The sample Java Cloud Function illustrates the usage and various operations, via separate entry points, that can be performed using Cloud Storage Client library for Java.
+The deployed Java Cloud Function can be tested from the Google Cloud Console by specifying a triggering event in JSON format.

-#### BoltGSOpsHandler
+Please ensure that `Bolt` is deployed before testing the sample Java Cloud Function.
+If you haven't deployed `Bolt`, follow the instructions given [here](https://xyz.projectn.co/installation-guide#estimate-savings) to deploy `Bolt`.

+#### Testing Bolt or GS Operations

+`BoltGSOpsHandler` is the function that enables the user to perform Bolt or GS operations.
+It sends a Bucket or Object request to Bolt or GS and returns an appropriate response based on the parameters passed in as input.

 * BoltGSOpsHandler represents a Google Cloud Function that is invoked by an HTTP Request.